amassiro/ECALCuda/HackatonSep2019/ecalrechit.md

          recoverEEVFE  = cms.bool(False),
          recoverEBFE = cms.bool(True),
          recoverEEFE = cms.bool(True),

+         These are the default configurations --> recover only FE ones

     14) EcalDetIdToBeRecoveredProducer -> is this really needed?
         EcalRecHitWorkerRecover is setting rechits NOT to 0 but to some values depending on the flags